 When there is file folder after file folder crammed into rows of file cabinets, finding the information you need—and when you need it—becomes far from time-efficient.

-But not only is your time valuable; space—down to the last square inch—can also be thought of in teDMS of money, and when the ultimate goal of nearly any business is streamlining their practices to maximize productivity, wasting either of these precious resources because of poor records management is a mortal sin.
+But not only is your time valuable; space—down to the last square inch—can also be thought of in terms of money.
+When the ultimate goal of nearly any business is streamlining their practices to maximize productivity, wasting either of these precious resources because of poor records management s inexcusable.

 When it comes to improving an electronic Document Management System, the aspects of a program that tend to see the greatest amount of issues tend to also be the areas which leave the greatest room for improvement.